isaaclee12/ScheduleMaker/README.md

 - PHASE 1: CRUD App Completion
   - NOTE: CRUD functionalities take a minute to load on launch
-  - Migrate db to elephantSQL
-    - migrate database into elephant SQL
-    - get schedule data in elephantSQL

 - PHASE 2: Dates + Glow Up
-  - Refactor the code to have better code patterns.
-  - Set app to always display the current week
   - Create dummy data for future weeks from today through the next year so the app just works.
   - Add date-fns features to have a front page that stays at the current week.
   - Add ability to go between weeks
+  - Refactor the code to have better code patterns.
   - Aesthetics:
     - Mobile responsiveness
     - Better CSS please!